Photography Use Policy

 - Electronic equivalents of established practices for traditional darkroom printing methods (dodging, burning, toning) providing the content and meaning are not changed.

 - Color: Color and tonal correction, and technical tour-up of images for the purpose of color balance (removal of flaws--dust spots, scratches, digital noise, artifacts, etc).
-This does not include changing hair color, eye color, etc. conversion of color image to black and white is acceptable.
+This does not include changing hair color, eye color, etc. Conversion of a color image to black and white is acceptable.

 - Cropping is acceptable providing it does not change the perception of the photo.